R-Owino/alx-system_engineering-devops/README.md

-This repository contains basic commands of shell basics, from navigation to manipulating files and directories.
+This repository contains the magic that is :rainbow:DevOps:rainbow: